NO classified information

 Stations may check into the net at any time and the NCS will make a net call on voice about every 30 minuets by saying:

-"MISSION SUPPORT NET, THIS IS [NCS call sign], STATIONS TO ENTER THE NET, OVER."
+"MISSION SUPPORT, THIS IS [NCS call sign], THE NET HOLDS NO TRAFFIC.
+OUT"

-and by transmitting in a digital mode (this is by NCS discretion and if they have operational digital capability at that time):"MSN MSN DE [NCS call sign] K"
+and by transmitting in a digital mode (this is by NCS discretion and if they have operational digital capability at that time):"MSN DE [NCS call sign] THE NET HOLDS NO TRAFFIC.
+AR"

 Digital Pro-signs "DE" means "This is"